 |Specs||Scarpa Piki||Evolv Venga||Five Ten Kirigami||La Sportiva Stickit||Butora Brava|

 |Rubber Type||Vision||TRAX SAS||Stealth Phantom||Frixion RS||Butyl Butora F5|

 Our Analysis and Test Results

-Sccarpa has long been one of the world's top manufacturers of climbing and mountaineering footwear.
+Scarpa has long been one of the world's top manufacturers of climbing and mountaineering footwear.
 To no surprise, the quality construction of this shoe is evident, but how is the performance?
-Well its a bit of give-and-take with the Piki.
-In some performance metrics, it excels, while others, it suffers.
+Well, it's a bit of give-and-take with the Piki.
+In some performance metrics, it excels, while in others, it suffers.

-Ready for the not so glowing part of the review to begin?
+Ready for the not-so-glowing part of the review to begin?
 Well, here it is.
-The soft "no-midsole" construction is so soft and flexible that it makes the climber have to work extra hard to stand on them toes!
+The soft "no-midsole" construction is so soft and flexible that it makes the climber have to work extra hard to stand on their toes.
 The tip of the toe is widely rounded and the toe rubber never comes to a nice edge.
 Instead, it wraps up over the tips of the toes, almost acting as extra rand.
 While this will help durability, it certainly makes edging on small holds more difficult.

 Back to the positives, the Piki is one of our top picks for climbing cracks.
 The neoprene pads the foot in hand cracks, and the rubber rands give good grippy coverage to make the shoes feel secure in most cracks.
 Thin cracks pose more of a challenge for the Piki, but overall, even there, it performs admirably.